Kolej DPAH Abdillah: Admission

 Admission to the school is monitored and conducted by the State Education Board.
-Since 2017, after the implementation of both KSSM and KSSR programmes under the KPM, there are no specific minimum requirements to enter the school, instead a student (Form 1) whom applied the admission to this school, with good results in UPSR will be called for an interview.
+Since 2017, after the implementation of both KSSM and KSSR programmes under the Ministry of Education, there are no specific minimum requirements to enter the school, instead a student (Form 1) whom applied the admission to this school, with good results in UPSR will be called for an interview.